lthilnklover/lthilnklover.github.io/index.md

 ## About

-I am a Ph.D. student of Mathematical Sciences at Seoul National University, advised by [Ernest K. Ryu](https://ernestryu.com) (currently at UCLA), and deep learning engineer at [KRAFTON AI](https://www.krafton.ai/ko/).
+I am a deep learning engineer at [KRAFTON AI](https://www.krafton.ai/ko/).
 My current interest is in generative models, especially diffusion probabilistic models and large language models.

+I received my Ph.D. in Mathematical Sciences from Seoul National University, where I was advised by Ernest K. Ryu (currently at UCLA).

-:email: lthilnklover@snu.ac.kr / choijy0402@gmail.com
+:email: jychoi@krafton.com / choijy0402@gmail.com

 ---